Samsung/tizen-docs/docs/application/tizen-studio/release-notes/4-1-1-release-notes.md

 ## IDE and Tools

-### New Features
+### Fixed Bugs

 - IDE
-  - MacOS Big Sur support has been added.
+  - Compatibility issue with MacOS Big Sur has been fixed.

 ### Deprecated